Saltwater Crocodile Facts

 Saltwater Crocodile Distribution, Habitat, and Ecology

-Fortunately, the remarkable Saltwater Crocodile evolved as native to a comparatively broad swathe of the globe.
-Interestingly, furthermore, that range roughly straddles the equator.
+Fortunately, the remarkable Saltwater Crocodile evolved as native to a comparatively broad swathe of the surface of the earth.
+Interestingly, that indigenous range also roughly straddles the planet’s equator.
 It further does so, by random chance, almost equally across both hemispheres.

-This animal appears as far north as the eastern coast of the country of India.
+This attention-grabbing animal appears as far north as the eastern coast of the country of India.
 From there, its range extends through Sri Lanka, Bangladesh, Myanmar, Thailand, Malaysia, Cambodia, and Vietnam, to name a few.
-That range extends as far south as northern Australia.
+That territory extends as far south as northern Australia.

-Wherever it makes an appearance, though, it displays highly specific preferences in terms of habitat.
+Wherever the wonder chooses to make an appearance, though, it displays highly specific preferences in terms of habitat.
 That’s because the remarkable crocodilian makes its home solely along the coastline.
 Individuals do, however, occasionally swim far out to sea, outside their range.

-The Saltwater Crocodile also differs from most of its kin in yet another manner.
+The breathtaking Saltwater Crocodile also differs from most of its kindred in yet another manner.
 Although most crocodilains live as social creatures, this species mainly lives a solitary life.
-Most individuals, especially the males, further exhibit extremely strong territorial drives.
+Most individuals, especially the males, also clearly exhibit extremely strong territorial drives.

 Species Sharing Its Range

-Check out our other articles on 6 Laudably Luscious Lilies, Black-and-white hawk-eagle, Baatara gorge waterfall, Dwarf Crested Iris, Giant Otter, Malaysian Dead Leaf Mantis
+Check out our other articles on 6 Laudably Luscious Lilies, Black-and-white hawk-eagle, Baatara gorge waterfall, Dwarf Crested Iris, Giant Otter, Malaysian Dead Leaf Mantis, Jewelled Gecko

 Leave a Reply